 The Public Accounting concentration offers courses needed toward the requirements for the Uniform Certified Public Accounting (CPA) examination in New York and other states.
-Assuming that students have met certain undergraduate prerequisite requirements, this program has been designated by the New York State Education Department has fulfilling the 150 credit hour requirements for professional education programs in public accountancy.
+Assuming that students have met certain undergraduate prerequisite requirements, this program has been designated by the New York State Education Department as fulfilling the 150 credit hour requirements for professional education programs in public accountancy.
 Students whose undergraduate programs do not satisfy all the assumed prerequisites will be advised of the additional courses that they must complete following a review of the undergraduate transcript.
+Students interested in completing this concentration should contact Heidi Tribunella, clinical associate professor of accounting, for a transcript review and academic advisement.
 The New York State Department of Education will have final approval upon application for licensure.

 ACC 410.
-Accounting for Management and
+Accounting for Management

-Control
+and Control

 ACC 411.
 Financial Statement Analysis

 ACC 417.
 Auditing

 ACC 418.
 Taxes and Business Strategy

+ACC 419.
 Positive Accounting Research

 ACC 423.
 Financial Reporting I

 ACC 424.
 Financial Reporting II

 ACC 436.
 Research Into Professional

 Accounting Standards

 ACC 437.
 Basic Federal Income Tax

 Accounting

 ACC 438.
 Auditing II-Auditing and

 Information Systems

 BPP 432.
 Basic Business Law (ENT 432)

 FIN 411.
 Investments

 FIN 413.
 Corporate Finance

+MGC 401-3.
+Communicating Business

+Decisions (Modules I, II, and

+III)

+,